Cheap and safe summer days out

 Visiting the beach

 It wouldn’t be a British summer holiday without a day trip to the seaside.
 For maximum safety, pick a day where the weather looks pleasant but not too hot and sunny – you’ll be able to avoid any crowds.
 Make sure to pack antibacterial wipes and hand sanitiser, a picnic, some towels and a good book – and off you go!
-Be very clear with your kids on the importance of social distancing, and set off earlier than usual to make sure you can find a relatively secluded spot.
+Be very clear with your kids on the importance of applying sun cream, and set off earlier than usual to make sure you can find a relatively quiet, shaded spot.

 Star-spotting